Accessing university services while on a Health Leave of Absence

 Students who are on a health leave of absence are not eligible to use Cornell Health services (including both medical and mental health services), except for pharmacy.
 If you elect to go on a health leave of absence, Cornell Health will be able to aid in transferring care from Cornell Health to other providers in the community and beyond.
 This is true for all students on a health leave regardless of individual health insurance plan.

 Only registered students can live in Cornell-owned housing.
 If you are living on campus and you request an HLOA to begin during a current semester, you will need to move out of the residence hall in Ithaca or The House at Cornell Tech.
-The Housing Office will work with you to determine a timeline for moving out.

 If you are a student on the Ithaca campus and you plan to remain in Ithaca, you may wish to contact the Off-campus Living Office for information and support with finding housing off campus.